 Our Fish Health and Nutrition research team actively engages with hatcheries, aquaculture farms and other national and international organisations to conduct research and develop practical solutions.

-Using high-precision aquaculture facilities for both marine and freshwater procedures, we are collaborating with industry a wide range of themes, from immunological responses to infection, to the impact of climate change on natural toxicity risk in aquaculture.
+Using high-precision facilities for both marine and freshwater procedures, we are collaborating with industry on a wide range of themes, from immunological responses to infection, to the impact of climate change on natural toxicity risk in aquaculture.
 In particular, our work on fish nutrition, gut health and functional feed additives has been at the forefront of advances in freshwater aquaculture.

 Monitoring the impact on sustainable fisheries